OrelMv/Movies-Subscriptions-App/README.md

 ## Set Up
-- Run index.js files in both REST APIs
+- In Cinema_WS and Subscriptions_WS run:
+1. npm install
+2. index.js file
 - In client/finalproject run:
-1. npm install
+3. npm install
-2. npm start
+4. npm start

 ## Back-End Summary
 - In the application there are two Rest API's that communicate with each other: